-Next Adjustment Date: For ARM or Modified Step Rate Giant PCs only, the next date on which the Pass-Through Coupon adjusts (updated monthly).
+Next Adjustment Date: For ARM Giant PCs only, the next date on which the Pass-Through Coupon adjusts (updated monthly).

-Weighted Average Months to Adjust (WAMTA): For ARM or Modified Step Rate Giant PCs only, the weighted average of the number of months from pool formation until the next date on which the Pass-Through Coupon adjusts (updated monthly).
+Weighted Average Months to Adjust (WAMTA): For ARM Giant PCs only, the weighted average of the number of months from pool formation until the next date on which the Pass-Through Coupon adjusts (updated monthly).